College Forums - Ohlone College President's Office

 - And finally, the principle of working better together through shared governance, is manifesting itself in the new College Council, a new structure for strategic planning, and the facilities task force, to name the most prominent of our collective efforts.

 The first half of this fall semester has been largely occupied with a thorough review of all of our planning and decision making processes.
-While the task has been arduous and not without controversy, I strongly believe that we are emerging as a better prepared, better informed, and more effectively coordinated organization.Skip plugin info.
+While the task has been arduous and not without controversy, I strongly believe that we are emerging as a better prepared, better informed, and more effectively coordinated organization.Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".